d-krupke/slurminade/README.rst

 top of just forwarding to *simple_slurm*).

 .. warning::
-   Always use ``Batch`` when distributing many tasks.
+   Always use ``Batch`` when distributing many small tasks to few nodes.
 Slurm jobs have a certain overhead and you do not want to spam your infrastructure with too many jobs.
+However, function calls joined by ``Batch`` are considered as a single job by slurm, thus, not shared across nodes.

 **What are the limitations of slurminade?** Slurminade reconstructs the environment by basically loading the code on the slurm node (without the